alukosdev/ccsp/reference/glossary.md

 !!!
 The difference between a jump server and a bastion host is that a jump server is intended to breach the gap between two security zones and have a gateway to obtain access to something inside of the other security zone.
 A bastion host is outside of your security zone and will require additional security considerations.
 !!!
+==- Black-Box Testing
+Testing the program as it functions, in runtime.
 ==- Business Continuity (BC)
 Business continuity efforts are concerned with maintaining (or "continuing") critical operations during any interruption in service.